Middlewich railway station: The site and line today

-As the Crewe and Chester Line is currently Tier 2 priority for being electrified in the CP6 period (2019-2024), it would be likely that Avanti West Coast would introduce electric trains to Chester or further to North Wales if the North Wales Coast Line was also electrified.
-As part of this, electrifying the Northwich to Sandbach line has been mentioned to allow for the aforementioned diversions to take place without needing diesel locomotives to drag the electric units.
+Future proposals

-The Mid Cheshire Rail Users' Association is presently campaigning for the reintroduction of passenger services on the Sandbach - Northwich line and the construction of a new station at Middlewich, though not necessarily in the same location as the original.
+The Mid Cheshire Rail Users' Association is presently campaigning for the reintroduction of passenger services on the Sandbach - Northwich line, with the construction of a new station at Middlewich; though not necessarily in the same location as the original.
 The campaign received a boost in July 2018 when it was announced that the government had requested a strategic outline business plan into the reopening of the line to passenger traffic.

-The business case is to be handled by Cheshire East Council in conjunction with Cheshire West and Chester Council and the Cheshire and Warrington Local Enterprise Partnership and will look into the cost and benefits of reopening the line and the building of new stations at Middlewich and Gadbrook Park.
+The business case is to be handled by Cheshire East Council, in conjunction with Cheshire West and Chester Council and the Cheshire and Warrington Local Enterprise Partnership; it will look into the cost and benefits of reopening the line and the building of new stations at Middlewich and Gadbrook Park.

 In October 2021, £50,000 was made available for a feasibility study into reopening the line.